 The HP OfficeJet 250 All-in-One Portable Printer is exactly as the name describes: it’s a portable all-in-one printer that brings tethered printer functionality and print quality to a portable form factor.
-Its high price is largely justified by its wide range of features–most of which adds legitimate, useful functionality–and great print quality, making it a strong contender for the best printer in the market today.
+Its high price is largely justified by its wide range of features–most of which add legitimate, useful functionality–and great print quality, making it a strong contender for the best printer in the market today.
 However, if you need a more professional, multifunctional printer, you can read our list of the top printers for office use.

 Related: Also check the HP Officejet 200 Mobile Printer review

-The HP OfficeJet 250 All-in-One Portable Printer is a great mid-range mobile printer with high quality prints, a solid array of features beyond its ability to print (copy functionality, scanning, etc.), and of course portability.
+The HP OfficeJet 250 All-in-One Portable Printer is a great mid-range mobile printer with high-quality prints, a solid array of features beyond its ability to print (copy functionality, scanning, etc.), and of course, portability.
 Its price is a bit high for a portable printer, but it’s a very solid product all around.
 Check out our HP Sprocket Studio review for another highly portable printer option.

 Related: Get other quality printers in our HP Officejet 4650 review

-Print speed won’t impress, but print quality might; text quality is solid and image quality is surprisingly good, particularly for its low price point.
-It won’t match the prints of a professional shop, sure, but colors are vibrant and it handles lines and gradients well, and it’s better than budget photo printers like the Fujifilm Instax Mini Link Smartphone Printer – Dusky Pink.
-The Canon Pixma iP110 offers similar image quality, but text quality is much worse.
+Print speed won’t impress, but the print quality might; text quality is solid, and image quality is surprisingly good, particularly for its low price point.
+It won’t match the prints of a professional shop, sure, but the colors are vibrant, it handles lines and gradients well, and it’s better than budget photo printers like the Fujifilm Instax Mini Link Smartphone Printer – Dusky Pink.
+The Canon Pixma iP110 offers similar image quality, but the text quality is much worse.

 The HP OfficeJet 250 All-in-One Portable Printer has high yields for a portable printer, but it’s expensive to maintain overall compared to a traditional tethered printer.
 Its running costs of 6 cents a page are, frankly, dreadful compared to even a mediocre wall printer, but it’s a very solid figure for a portable one; costs of 8 cents and even higher are pretty standard for this class.